kevinpanxc/kevinpanxc.github.io/source/_posts/2014-11-29-some-notes-on-the-mercator-projection.markdown

 The vertical distance between $P$ and $Q$ can also be explained using the same logic.
 Since latitudes are measured from the center of the globe and the difference in latitude between $P$ and $Q$ is $\delta\phi$, using the arc length formula again gives us $R \cdot \delta\phi$.

-Using this information, we define two scale factors from globe to cylinder:
+With this information, we define two scale factors from globe to cylinder:

 $$k(\phi)=\frac{P'M'}{PM}=\frac{\delta x}{R \cdot \cos\phi \cdot \delta\lambda}\tag{parallel scale factor}$$
 $$h(\phi)=\frac{P'K'}{PK}=\frac{\delta y}{R \cdot \delta\phi}\tag{meridian scale factor}$$